gtzilla/fastFrag/README.md

 fastFrag
 =====

-A simple JS library for making HTML from JSON, see below for samples and usage.
-Comparisons and complete examples available in the project
+A simple JS library for making HTML from JSON.

 UNLICENSE
 -----